Try Basic Fixes

-Next, you can check if the auto-brightness is enabled on your PC.
-If it is, your laptop might not let you adjust brightness manually.
+Next, you should check if the auto-brightness feature is enabled on your PC.
+If it is, you may have trouble changing the screen brightness manually.

-The display drivers on your PC can get old over time.
-Naturally, if those drivers are corrupted or outdated, then you might face such issues.
+The display drivers on your PC can become outdated over time.
+When this happens, brightness controls may not work as expected in Windows 11.
 To fix this, you can update the display drivers by following the steps below.

 Step 2: Expand Display adapters, right-click on your display drivers, and select Update driver.

-Then, follow the on-screen instructions to update the display drivers.
+Follow the on-screen instructions to finish updating the display drivers.

-If the issue persists even after updating the display driver, then you can try switching to Microsoft’s basic display adapter driver on Windows.
-Here’s how.
+If the brightness keys or slider do not work even after you update the display driver, you can try switching to Microsoft’s basic display adapter driver.

 Step 2: Expand Display adapters, right-click on your driver, and select Update driver from the list.

-Step 5: Select Microsoft Basic Display Adapter drivers and hit Next to install them.
+Step 5: Select Microsoft Basic Display Adapter and click Next to install them.

-Generic PnP (Plug and Play) monitor drivers help you connect external displays without requiring any additional configuration.
-But if you’re having trouble changing the brightness on your external monitor, then you can try disabling the Generic PnP monitor driver and enabling them again.
+Generic PnP (Plug and Play) monitor drivers on Windows help you connect external displays without requiring any additional setup.
+However, if you’re having trouble changing the brightness on your external monitor, you can try disabling the Generic PnP monitor driver and enabling it again.

-Step 2: In the Device Manager window, expand Monitors, right-click on Generic PnP Monitor and select Disable device from the list.
+Step 2: Expand Monitors, right-click on Generic PnP Monitor, and select Disable device from the list.

 Step 3: Restart your PC and follow the steps above to enable the Generic PnP Monitor.

-Step 1: Press Windows key + X and select the Windows Terminal (Admin) option from the resulting menu.
+Step 1: Right-click on the Start icon and select Terminal (Admin) from the resulting menu.

 Step 2: Type the command mentioned below and press Enter.